From where do we receive your personal data

 After you have moved out of your flat and we no longer have any remaining claim against you, we will sort out and remove your personal data.
 We will save certain data, such as your contact information or any decision from the Social Welfare Board, for two years after the end of the tenancy.
 We will save data about you that are in our accounting records, such as rent payments and rental agreements, for seven years after the end of the current year in accordance with the Accounting Act.

-Special data storage times for guest researchers
+Data storage times for guest researchers

 Back to Information about GDPR